freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Type `git status` into the terminal and press enter
 - Make sure you are in your `sql_reference` repo folder

 ## 1020. git stash

 ### 1020.1

 I made a mistake.
-This branch was for the `insert` command, not the `update` command you added.
+This branch was for the `insert` command, not the `update` command.
 You can put your changes aside with `git stash`.
 Stash your changes so you can add them to a different branch.

 #### HINTS